aivar74/lambikene/README.md

 # lambikene
-This Program is created in Kotlin. using Andtoid Studio Flamingo.
+This application is created in environment Kotlin.
+Using Android Studio Flamingo.
 The purpose is to create Flashlight.
+Using mainActivity and Second frame picking updifferent functions.